m98jk/curriculum-backend-expressjs-meme-website/README.md

 ### Submission
 1. Run `npm install` on the terminal to install the packages required to run submission tests.
-2. Run `npm test` to verify your code before submission.
+2. Run `npm test` to verify your code before submitting it.